process-analytics/bpmn-visualization-R/CONTRIBUTING.md

 ### Open a Pull Request

-At this point, you should switch back to your main branch and make sure it's up-to-date with `bpmn-visualization-R` `main` branch:
+At this point, you should switch back to your main branch and make sure it's up-to-date with the `main` branch of the `bpmn-visualization-R` repository:

 ```sh
 git remote add upstream git@github.com:process-analytics/bpmn-visualization-R.git